zed-alpha/shadow-gadgets/README.md

         width="50%" />
 </p>

-This clip feature is also available for Compose's new drop shadow modifiers.
+This clip feature is now also available for Compose's new drop shadow modifiers.

 <br />